SysKitTeam/docs-point/docs/ai-agents-and-apps/ai-agents-and-apps-settings.md

 * To set up and configure AI Agents, you need the **Syskit Point Admin** role.
 * You need a **service account with a Power Platform Administrator role** assigned in Entra ID.
 Syskit Point signs in with this account to read the agents across your tenant.
+* You need a **Global Administrator** role in Entra ID to grant the agent configuration permissions.

 ## AI Agents in Settings